immasei/python-socket-smtp-server/README.md

 ```

 Where `[110][01]` means the server `main` process spawned the first (`[01]`) `child` process to handle a client, and the `[01]` `child` has process ID `110`.
 Similarily, we know `main` forked to `[02]` `child` with PID `115`.
 The `order` should never decrement and increment by 1 when a new connection is established.
 It won't decrement when a server `child` process terminates.

-Recall the `fork` and `exec` practices in Week 3 lab, the order of the logs among `child` processes might not be completely determinastic, but the order has to deterministic for a specific `child` process.

 ### Client